Learn how to work German short rows

 The German short row technique can be a bit tricky to get right, so don’t be discouraged if it is a little lumpy and bumpy the first time you try.
 It’s a good idea to knit a little swatch first so you can try this technique a few times before you give it a go on your latest project.
 But the most important thing is to have fun with it, and enjoy using (and showing off) your new German short row skills.

-Try a different technique!
+Try a different technique with Gathered!

 If you don’t get on with this method, or want to expand your repertoire, try our wrapless short rows tutorial too.